 University and Medical Training

 At Oxford, Penfield met two great medical teachers who would become major influences in his life: renowned British neurophysiologist, Sir Charles Sherrington, who first introduced him to the study of the brain, and Sir William Osler, an eminent Canadian professor who was serving as the Regius Professor of Medicine.
 Penfield sent William Osler a letter of introduction, and Lady Osler invited him to tea.
 It would be the first of many meetings, and the beginnings of a blossoming friendship.
 With so many men away at war, Oxford had few medical students.
-As a result, Penfield had the opportunity to befriend renowned scientist, Charles Sherrington, who was knighted in 1922, and received a Nobel Prize in 1932.
+As a result, Penfield had the opportunity to befriend Charles Sherrington, who was knighted in 1922 and received a Nobel Prize in 1932.
 Penfield wrote about Sherrington, “…he described to us the unsolved mysteries of neurology that were beckoning to him…”

 The Montreal Neurological Institute and Hospital

 Penfield and his colleagues invented a revolutionary method of surgery that would become known as "the Montreal procedure" in the 1930s.
 The procedure enabled surgeons to operate on the brains of epileptic patients and destroy the cells where seizures originated.
-The doctors used local anesthetics so they could stimulate parts of the brain using electricity, and the patients could describe the sensations that was triggered by that stimulation.
+The doctors used local anesthetics so they could stimulate parts of the brain using electricity, and the patients could describe the sensations that were triggered by that stimulation.
 This helped doctors to identify and eliminate areas of the brain that produced seizures.
 Thanks to the success of the Montreal procedure, Penfield and his colleagues discovered a lot about the human brain, including which areas produced certain thoughts, and how memories were stored.
 For example, one woman, who suffered from epileptic seizures, reported smelling burnt toast before having a seizure.
 As demonstrated in the video below, Penfield attempted to find this area of the brain by asking the woman when she could smell burnt toast while stimulating parts of the brain.

-Over the next several years, Penfield and his colleagues also developed sophisticated behavioral tests for pre- and post-surgical evaluation, and made several other important advances.
+Over the next several years, Penfield and his colleagues also developed sophisticated behavioral tests for pre- and post-surgical evaluation and made several other important advances.
 Penfield retired as Director of the MNI in 1960.

 Penfield spent his later years writing novels, medical biographies, and articles, travelling the world, lecturing, and participating in MNI activities.
 Before his death in Montreal in1976, Penfield's writing probed speculatively about the nature of human consciousness and the soul.